SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ## Compiler implementation

 Since we have finished with mathematical part, let's proceed with a compiler.
 As I stated above, we'll have to implement at least four modules: parser, derivative, optimizer and codegen.
 But before that we will write a program, assuming that all of these modules have already been written.
 It should be noted, that before we write all the modules, we won't be able to build the entire system, so we would build and test a compiler *separately*.
-We have a Makefile for it, so we're able to build it independently of the rest of the program.
+We have a Makefile for it, so we're able to build it independently from the rest of the program.
 Since we will work only with the compiler now, I will omit the prefix compiler/ in all file names below.

 The high-level logic of the program is:
 1. Check, whether we have at least two (in fact, three, because the program's name is the first argument) command-line arguments.